mcneilltc/Javascriptpractice/README.md

 style- specifics what attibutes you want to add.
 In this case two background colors have been included as styles which means they can been used later as a value.
 Which they are called to be used as class in the <p>. class- gives the paragraph the background color of what was specified in the .rgb and .hex in the html.

+19-switch
+1st switch statement is unitInput
+2nd switch statement is unitOutput template literals in the formattedInput and formattedOutput listed as ${temperature}, ${temperatureInput}, ${temperatureOutput}

 | 2019-03-26 | 2 | arrays and objects |